User Guide

 - You can remove all the contact’s tags by typing

-without specifying any tags after it
+-twithout specifying any tags after it

 Examples: